Mattlister/FilmDBMain/README.md

 * I struggled with some of the CRUD stuff and multiple pages but help from tutors got me through the process.
 I spent a lot of time researching things myself and got far but the last parts I struggled with.
 It needed a 2nd persons eyes to spot those small mistakes and advise on the changes.
 I really need to contact a tutor sooner rather than later.

+* A MongoDB issue with the naming prevented major issues with the application.
+I had a problem where my DataBase was somehow hidden within Mongo and it was only deleting something that I spotted it.
+Unforunately, it left me with a MongoDB named Test which I know is incorrect but everything was working.
+I spent 3 days speaking with tutors who couldn't see the problem and as I was behind with time, I needed to press on.

 ### Testing and Bugs

 * I tested the website on multiple browser platforms including Mozilla Firefox, Google Chrome and Safari.
 I used Google Chrome and Mozilla Firefox at different points whilst designing the site due to some caching issues in Chrome at times.